Perfect fourth: Western classical music

 In the 20th century, harmony explicitly built on fourths and fifths became important.
 This became known as quartal harmony for chords based on fourths and quintal harmony for chords based on fifths.

 In the music of composers of early 20th century France, fourth chords became consolidated with ninth chords, the whole tone scale, the pentatonic scale, and polytonality as part of their language, and quartal harmony became an important means of expression in music by Debussy, Maurice Ravel, and others.
-Examples are found in Debussy's orchestral work La Mer (The Sea) and in his piano works, in particular La cathédrale engloutie (The Sunken Cathedral) from his Préludes for piano, Pour les quartes (For Fourths) and Pour les arpéges composées (For Composite Arpeggios) from his Etudes.
+Examples are found in Debussy's orchestral work La Mer (The Sea) and in his piano works, in particular "La cathédrale engloutie" from his Préludes for piano as well as "Pour les quartes," and "Pour les arpéges composées from his Etudes.